ethanashby/ethanashby.github.io/otherproj.md

 </p>
 </figure>

-This finding was supported by the scientific literature (<a href="https://royalsocietypublishing.org/doi/full/10.1098/rsos.191429"> Delord, K. et al., R. Soc.
+This finding was supported by the scientific literature (<a href="https://royalsocietypublishing.org/doi/full/10.1098/rsos.191429">Delord, K. et al., R. Soc.
 Open Sci.
 7, 2020</a>).
 Exploratory plots indicated that lower sea ice cover corresponded to higher Net Primary Production, providing ecological justification for this phenomenon.
 This project represented a data-driven approach to understand the ecology of an important Antarctic sentinel species.

 ## Simulating DIII National Cross Country Meets